Code the Continuum

 Participants will use OpenSlice to orchestrate a small distributed energy application across a simulated cloud-edge environment.
 The challenge focuses on connecting 2-3 containerised services, such as energy data generation, processing or optimisation, and visualisation, to show how energy applications can be deployed and managed across the computing continuum.

-• Task: Build 2-3 containerized services and use OpenSlice to onboard, deploy, and manage them on a local Kubernetes environment.
+- Task: Build 2-3 containerised services and use OpenSlice to onboard, deploy, and manage them on a local Kubernetes environment.

-• Skills: Kubernetes, Docker/containerization, service orchestration, APIs, cloud-edge concepts, and general software development.
+- Skills: Kubernetes, Docker/containerisation, service orchestration, APIs, cloud-edge concepts, and general software development.

-• Mentor: Lefteris Mylonas, COP-PILOT / OpenSlice technical representative.
+- Mentor: Lefteris Mylonas and Michail Tzanatos, COP-PILOT / OpenSlice technical representative.